Sanskrit literature: Indian Epics

-The first traces of Indian epic poetry are seen in the Vedic literature, among the certain hymns of the Ṛgveda (which contain dialogues), as well as the Ākhyānas (ballads), Itihāsas ('traditional accounts of past events') and the Purāṇas found in the Vedic Brāhmaṇas.
+The first traces of Indian epic poetry are seen in the Vedic literature, among the certain hymns of the Rigveda (which contain dialogues), as well as the Ākhyānas (ballads), Itihāsas ('traditional accounts of past events') and the Purāṇas found in the Vedic Brāhmaṇas.
 These poems were originally songs of praise or heroic songs which developed into epic poems of increasing length over time.
 They were originally recited during important events such as during the Vedic horse sacrifice (the aśvamedha) or during a funeral.

-Another related genre were the "songs in praise of men" (gatha narasamsi), which focus on the glorious deeds of warriors and princes, which also developed into long epic cycles.
-These epic poems were recited by courtly bards called sutas, who may have been their own caste and were closely related to the warrior caste.
+Another related genre were the "songs in praise of men" (gāthā narasamsi), which focus on the glorious deeds of warriors and princes, which also developed into long epic cycles.
+These epic poems were recited by courtly bards called sūtas, who may have been their own caste and were closely related to the warrior caste.
 There was also a related group of traveling singers called kusilavas.
 Indian kings and princes seem to have kept bards in their courts which sung the praises of the king, recite poems at festivals and sometimes even recite poetry in battle to embolden the warriors.

 While there were certainly other epic cycles, only two have survived, the Mahābhārata and the Rāmāyaṇa.